 - 1. Check the bilge areas for fuel vapors or leaking fuel.
 If you see leaking fuel or smell fuel vapors: - a.
 Do NOT start the engine, do NOT turn On any electrical devices, put out ALL cigarettes, cigars, and other sources of flame or ignition. - b.
 Get everyone off your boat. - c.
 Get trained help to find and fix the problem. - 2.
 Run the bilge blowers for at least four minutes BEFORE engine starting, electrical system work, or turning on electrical devices. - If you smell fuel vapors and the engine is already running; - a.
 Shut Off the engine and turn Off ALL electrical devices. - b.
 Put out ALL cigarettes, cigars, and other sources of flame or ignition. - c.
-Get trained help to find and fix the problem. - NEVER obstruct or change the bilge blower system.

-The bilge blower system:

-- Removes explosive vapors from engine and bilge areas. - Draws fresh air into engine and bilge areas through the vents.
+Get trained help to find and fix the problem. - NEVER obstruct or change the bilge blower system. - The bilge blower system removes explosive fumes from the engine and bilge areas. - Fresh air is drawn into the engine and bilge areas through the vents.

-To make sure engine and bilge areas are properly ventilated:
+To make sure the engine and bilge areas are properly ventilated:

-- Use the "sniff test" to check the engine and bilge areas for fuel vapors before starting the engine. - Run the bilge blower for at least four minutes before starting the engine. - Keep the blower On until your boat has reached planing speed. - Always run the blower when running your boat below planing speed.
+- Use the "sniff test" to check the engine and bilge areas for fuel vapors before starting the engine. - Always run the bilge blowers for at least four minutes before starting the engine. - Continue to run the blowers until your boat has reached cruising speed. - Always run the blowers when running your boat below cruising speed.